 The camp will be welcoming, fun, and safe – we have deliberately kept the price as low as possible.

-All we ask is that people arrive in time for the Friday night festivities, treat other attendees with respect, IF POSSIBLE STAY TO SHARE IN THE FINAL FAREWELLS ON THE MONDAY, and follow our code of conduct.
+All we ask is that people treat other attendees with respect, stay for the poroporoaki/farewell on Monday, and follow our code of conduct.

 Political summer camps are not a new idea and have played an important role in New Zealand’s history.